 A study from the USA’s Bureau of Labor Statistics predicted that by the year 2024, the demand for cybersecurity analysts will grow a further 18%.
 So, unless businesses begin investing in acquiring and nurturing talented cybersecurity staff now, they risk having to face even more intense competition to hire the best talent out there.
 Further—according to Forbes, this skills shortage is pushing salaries through the roof, making talent acquisition an extremely expensive process.

-6. Employers know they need to offer more training
+6. Employers know they need to offer more cloud based training

 For too long, employers have expected cybersecurity staff to come to them as the ‘complete package’.
 They want cybersecurity staff to simply know everything, yet as the diversity of cyberattacks keeps on growing, this approach is redundant.
 According to Kaspersky Lab, 27% of organizations admit that they need to take more responsibility for offering internal training and they need to offer more graduate schemes, too.